diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## W

+**Weighted Round Robin**
+A load balancing algorithm variant that distributes requests based on assigned weights, directing more traffic to more powerful servers.

 **Webhook**
 An HTTP endpoint used to notify internal/external services when certain events occur.

 **WebSockets**
 A technology for real-time bidirectional communication between client and server.

+**Write Ahead Log (WAL)**
+A database durability technique where changes are first written to a sequential log before being applied to the database, ensuring recoverability.

 **Working in the Trenches (Gemba)**
 A practice based on the Lean principle of "going to the real place" where work is done to understand processes and identify improvements.